CharlesAverill/proofchat/README.md

-This project contains a verified TCP client/server chat application written in Coq, with extraction procedures to OCaml.
+This project contains a verified TCP client/server chat application written in Coq, extracted to OCaml.
 All networking is accomplished through the builtin OCaml Unix library.

 ## Meta